Jeju 4.3 Committee: Recorded testimony

-503 witness testimonies were recorded over a period of 16 months from July 2001 to October 2002, using voice recorders and camcorders.
+Over a period of 16 months from July 2001 to October 2002, 503 witness testimonies were recorded using voice recorders and camcorders.
 The recordings were conducted in Jeju, Seoul, as well as in countries including Japan and the United States.
 Witnesses were chosen from "the damage and casualty report of the Jeju Provincial Council, newspapers, broadcast programs and collections of testimony."
 Further, the committee received recommended witnesses from various organizations; the committee also launched its own witness selection from ex-armed guerrillas and commanders of the suppression operations.
 Through this process, a list of 2,780 people was completed, out of which 500 people were screened into a final selection.
 Priority was given to witnesses with unusual backgrounds, those who underwent unique or specific incidents or came from a village that incurred severe damage, and those who were discovered by the committee's own investigation.

 Findings

 Human rights abuses

 The events that took place in the Jeju 4.3 Incident in the region of Mount Halla resulted in mass human rights violations.
 The South Korean government's counter-insurgency strategies led to guerrilla warfare until 1954.
 According to Kim, "The counterinsurgency strategy was extremely brutal; it included mass arrest and detention, forced relocation, torture, indiscriminate killing and the large-scale massacre of civilians."
 Hundreds of villages were razed when residents were suspected of providing shelter and food to the leftist guerrillas, and many more villages in the Mount Halla region were systematically burned with residents forcibly relocated to the coast.
 More serious human rights abuses including mass killings and disappearances were evident in the earlier stages of the Incident, specifically between May 1948 and March 1949.
 According to the 2003 report of the 4.3 Committee, "15,100 victims have been identified, among which 10,729 (71%) were deceased, 3,920 (26%) missing, 207 (1.4%) injured and 244 (1.6%) imprisoned."

-Further, the report also confirmed 448 victims of systematic civilian massacres, evidence of illegal detention, indiscriminate sweeping arrests, and summary executions.
+Furthermore, the report also confirmed 448 victims of systematic civilian massacres, evidence of illegal detention, indiscriminate sweeping arrests, and summary executions.
 Consequently, "Many civilians were arrested and sentenced to death or to life imprisonment in makeshift martial courts.
-Torture was widely used to extract false confessions, which in turn were used to justify Summary execution and illegal detentions."
+Torture was widely used to extract false confessions, which in turn were used to justify summary execution and illegal detentions."
 Finally, the report identified the suffering consequent to the guilt-by-association-system.
 This system entailed that, "Not only the direct family members of the convicted but also more distant relatives were inflicted with punishment or disadvantages."
 The report highlighted cases in which some family members of the 4.3 Incident were subject to unfair treatment regarding employability, promotion, and travel opportunities.